Magnesium for Muscle Health and Recovery

 - Consult with your physician before taking a magnesium supplement, especially if you have a health condition or take medication.

-- Stay away from magnesium forms that are more likely to lead to side effects, in particular magnesium carbonate, magnesium gluconate, and magnesium oxide.
+- Inorganic magnesium forms are more likely to lead to side effects, in particular magnesium carbonate, magnesium sulfate, and magnesium oxide.

 Conclusion